rodrigcasio/SchoolSystem/README.md

 - **Abstraction**: Methods like `enrollInClass()` and `displayAllEvaluations()` hide implementation details.
 - **Pointers**: Use of `Teacher*` and `Student*` avoids object slicing and supports dynamic allocation, as noted in the code.

+## Purpose
+Developed as part of my C++ learning journey to demonstrate mastery of OOP concepts.
+This project showcases my ability to design and implement complex systems using pointers, vectors, and inheritance, building on projects like `RestaurantInheritance` and `BankSystem`.

 ## How to Run
 ```bash
 g++ src/mainReviewAbstraction.cpp src/fns_*.cpp -I include -o school